 What is a VPN?

-Let’s open this conversation by starting at the beginning: just what is a VPN , and why should you use one on my Fire Stick?
-Well, a VPN happens to be one of the best ways to protect your online life and your privacy.
-A VPN , or a Virtual Private Network, allows your computer, smartphone, or any other web-connected device to link to another server through a private tunnel secured on both ends of the connection.
+A VPN happens to be one of the best ways to protect your online life and your privacy.
+VPN stands for Virtual Private Network, and it allows your computer, smartphone, or any other web-connected device to link to another server through a private tunnel secured on both ends of the connection.

 When your VPN is active, instead of using the standard route between your PC or smartphone to access an article, video, or anything else online, the VPN uses the private tunnel to reach its destination.
 That tunnel is only decrypted at the starting and ending points of the destination, a function known as end-to-end encryption, so your PC and the web page know you’re there, but your ISP can’t view the content you’re seeing beyond a generic “data” level.
 In short, with the help of a VPN, your ISP can’t see any of your activity—and therefore, also can’t sell your data to advertisers.